-- The terms of the first domestic convertible bonds issued by the Company are as follows : - A. On August 17, 2021, the regulatory authority authorized the Company to issue the first domestic unsecured convertible bonds of \$600,000 thousand with coupon rate fixed at 0%.
-The outstanding period is from September 9, 2021 to September 9, 2024
+- The terms of the first domestic convertible bonds issued by the Company are as follows: - A. On August 17, 2021, the regulatory authority authorized the Company to issue the first domestic unsecured convertible bonds of \$600,000 thousand with coupon rate fixed at 0%.
+The outstanding period is from September 9, 2021 to September 9, 2024. - B. The conversion price of the bonds is based on the pricing model specified in the terms of conversion and is subject to adjustments.
+As of December 31, 2023, the bonds has all been converted into 2, 405 thousands shares, and the conversion price is \$83.10 NTD per share. - C. According to the terms of conversion, all bonds redeemed (including bonds repurchased by the Securities Office), matured and converted are retired and not to be resell or re-issued; conversion rights attached to the bonds are also extinguished. - D. The Company may redeem all the bonds outstanding in cash at the bonds' face value at any time after the following events occur: (a) the closing price of the Company's common stocks is above the then conversion price by 30% for 30 consecutive trading days during the period from the date after three months of the issue date to 40 days before the maturity date, or (b) the outstanding balance of the bonds is less than 10% of total issuance during the same period described in (a).

-- B. The conversion price of the bonds is based on the pricing model specified in the terms of conversion and is subject to adjustments.
-As of December 31, 2022, a total of 0 bonds has been converted and the conversion price is \$87.1 NTD per share - C. According to the terms of conversion, all bonds redeemed (including bonds repurchased from the Taipei Exchange), matured and converted are retired and not to be re-issued ; all rights and obligations attached to the bonds are also extinguished. - D. The Company may repurchase all the bonds outstanding in cash at the bonds' face value at any time after the following events occur : (a) the closing price of the Company's common stocks is above the then conversion price by 30% for 30 consecutive trading days during the period from the date after three months of the issue date to 40 days before the maturity date, or (b) the outstanding balance of the bonds is less than 10% of total issuance during the same period described in (a). - E. The rights and obligations pertaining to the new shares converted from the bonds are the same as those pertaining to originally outstanding common shares. - F. As of December 31, 2022, the bonds repurchased by the Company from the open markets amounted to \$0 thousand at par. - (2) When the Company issued convertible bonds, the rights to convert, which are equity in nature, were separated from liability component of convertible bonds in accordance with IAS 32, "Financial Instruments : Presentation", and recorded as "capital surplus - stock options for convertible bond" by the amount of \$95,713 thousand.
-The right to redeem the convertible bonds embedded in the financial statements are separated from the host contract debt instrument due to the nonclosely relation of its economic characteristics and risks and those of the host contract debt instrument in accordance with IFRS 9, and the net amount is recorded as "financial assets or liabilities at fair value through profit or loss".
-The effective interest rate of the host contract debt after the separation was 1.284%.
+- E. The rights and obligations pertaining to the new shares converted from the bonds are the same as those pertaining to originally outstanding common shares. - F. As of December 31, 2023, the bonds repurchased by the Company from the open markets amounted to \$0 thousand at par. - G. Reconciliation between the first converted cororate bonds payable in this period and the statement of cash flows: